bvanrijn/scaleapi-go/README.md

 - `/v1/task/{task_id}/cancel`

 At the moment, optional values (like `urgency`) are not supported.
-When there is a default value, it is used instead.
+Default values are used instead.
 For instance, `urgency` is set to `day`.